 Pecan Pie Muffins

-This Pecan Pie Muffins recipe is one of the highest used recipes during the fall especially for Thanksgiving!
+Pecan Pie Muffins are a mix between a pie and a muffin.
+They have a muffin texture with a soft gooey inside like a mini Southern pecan pie.
+This recipe is one of the highest used recipes during the fall especially for Thanksgiving!

 PECAN PIE MUFFINS